nikola-vukicevic/dotfiles/README.md

 ## dwm

 My build of the Suckless dwm window manager.
-Simple and effective with only a few patches
+Simple and effective with only a few patches:

 - bottom stack (a nice additional layout)
 - shift tools (for easier acces to adjacent tags)